Broad beans are delicious when freshly picked and if you are short of space, then growing broad beans in pots is the solution.

-Broad beans are one of the earliest crops to be sown in the vegetable garden.
-You can plant broad bean seeds in many areas in October for harvests in early June when there still isn’t many staple crops ready to harvest.
+They are also one of the earliest crops to be sown in the vegetable garden.
+You can plant broad bean seeds in many areas in October for harvests in May/June when there still aren’t many staple crops ready to harvest.

-Growing broad beans for early harvests can be quite tricky but this article will guide you step by step from sowing, planting and growing your beans and how to essentially guarantee a successful crop.
+Growing broad beans in pots for early harvests can be quite tricky, but this article will guide you step by step from sowing, planting and growing your beans and how to essentially guarantee a successful crop.

 When To Sow Broad Bean Seeds

 You can sow hardy broad bean seeds, such as The Sutton, in October and November for harvesting in early June.

 It’s far more common (and much easier) to begin sowing from February to May but will result in later crops, you can expect to begin picking the first Spring sown crops in late June or July.

 As in this article we will show you the best way of growing broad beans in containers for an early harvest, we recommend to start sowing your broad bean seeds in October or November.

 Sowing is best done in small pots, roottrainers or trays.
 Fill your pots with good quality free draining, multipurpose compost and firm down well.